OccamNet: A Fast Neural Model for Symbolic Regression at Scale: Results

+Figure~\ref{figure:implicitbenchmarks}a and Table~\ref{table:implicitbenchmarks} show OccamNet's performance on implicit functions.
+OccamNet demonstrates an advantage on challenging implicit functions.
+Notably, Eureqa is unsuccessful in fitting $m_1v_1 - m_2v_2 = 0$ (conservation of momentum).
+Note that we only compare OccamNet to Eureqa for Implicit Functions because none of the other methods include the regularization that would be necessary to fit such functions.

+Figure~\ref{figure:implicitbenchmarks}b and Table~\ref{table:implicitbenchmarks} demonstrate applications of OccamNet in image recognition, a domain that are not natural for standard symbolic regression baselines, but is somewhat more natural for OccamNet due to its interpretation as a feed-forward neural network.

-These above-mentioned observations hold true when we further benchmark the integration of OccamNet with deep feature extractors.
-We extract features from ImageNet images using a ResNet 50 model, pre-trained on Imagenet~\citep{he2016deep}.
-For simplicity, we choose two classes from the dataset, ``minivan'' and ``porcupine,'' (\emph{ImageNet Binary}).
-Furthermore, OccamNet improves its accuracy significantly backpropagating through our model using standard cross-entropy signal.
+We train OccamNet to classify MNIST~\cite{lecun-gradientbased-learning-applied-1998}\footnote{Creative Commons Attribution Share Alike 3.0 License} in a binary setting between the digits 0 and 7 (\emph{MNIST Binary}).
+For this high-dimensional task, we implement OccamNet on an Nvidia V100 GPU, yielding a sizable 8x speed increase compared to a CPU.
+For MNIST Binary, one of the successful functional fits that OccamNet finds is $ y_0\left(\vec{x}\right) = \tanh{(10(\max(x_{25,15},x_{26,19})}+\tanh(x_{15,15})+2x_{25,10} +2x_{25,13}))$ and $y_1\left(\vec{x}\right) = \tanh\left(10\tanh(10\left(x_{18,8} + x_{20,6}\right))\right).$ The model learns to incorporate pixels into the functional fit that are indicative of the class: here $x_{18,8}$ and $x_{20,6}$ are indicative of the digit 7.
+These observations hold when we further benchmark the integration of OccamNet with deep feature extractors.
+We extract features from ImageNet~\cite{imagenet_cvpr09}\footnote{The Creative Commons Attribution (CC BY) License } images using a ResNet 50 model, pre-trained on ImageNet~\cite{he2016deep}.
+For simplicity, we select two classes, ``minivan'' and ``porcupine'' (\emph{ImageNet Binary}).
+OccamNet significantly improves its accuracy by backpropagating through our model using a standard cross-entropy signal.
 We either freeze the ResNet weights (\emph{Backprop OccamNet}) or finetune ResNet through OccamNet (\emph{Finetune ResNet}).
-In both cases the converged OccamNet represents simple rules ($y_0(\vec{x}) = x_{1838}$ and $y_1(\vec{x}) = x_{1557}$) suggesting that replacing the head in deep neural networks with OccamNet might be promising.
+In both cases, the converged OccamNet represents simple rules, ($y_0(\vec{x}) = x_{1838}$, $y_1(\vec{x}) = x_{1557}$), suggesting that replacing the head in deep neural networks with OccamNet might be promising.